Scroll Down

 III.
 Micro Irrigation Fund (MIF)

-• The Ministry of Agriculture & Farmers' Welfare (MoA&FW), Government of India (GoI), has conveyed that the continuation and augmentation of the Micro Irrigation Fund (MIF) by an another Rs 5,000 crore (as announced in the Union Budget 2021-22) for the 15th Finance Commission period has been approved by the Union Cabinet in its meeting held on 03 October 2024, with the interest subvention revised to 2% from the earlier 3%.
-Accordingly, the Board of Directors (BoD) of NABARD, in its 259th meeting held on 12 November 2024, approved the augmentation and continuation of the MIF funding arrangement for State Governments during the 15th Finance Commission period.
+• Further, the continuation and augmentation of the Micro Irrigation Fund (MIF) by an additional Rs5,000 crore for the 15th Finance Commission period was approved by the Union Cabinet in its meeting held on 03 October 2024, with the interest subvention revised to 2% from the earlier 3%.
+The same has been approved by Board of Directors (BoD) of NABARD, in its 259th meeting held on 12 November 2024.

-Table: The details of State-wise sanction and release of funds under MIF as on 31 May 2025 are given as under:
+Table: The details of State-wise sanction and release of funds under MIF as on 31 October 2025 are given as under (Rs crore)

 Rs. in crore